Eoropie: Teampall Mholuaidh

 Another historical church in Eoropie is Teampall Mholuaidh (St Moluag's) which possibly dates from sometime between the 12th to 16th centuries.
 For a while it was roofless and being used as a shelter for sheep until it was restored in 1912 and is now a Scottish Episcopal Church.
 The church is traditionally considered to be the MacLeods’ church.

-Europie Beach
+Eoropie Beach

-A wide sandy beach on the edge of Eoropie.
+This is a wide sandy beach on the edge of Eoropie.

 Eoropie Dunes Park

-This is a 4 acre play site.
-The Park is managed by a charity called Guth Airson Iarrtasan Nis (A Voice for the Needs of Ness).
-Set up in 1998 “to enhance play and leisure facilities and encourage environmental awareness,” by a group of mothers who had no local playground for their children.
+This is a four acre play site.
+The park is managed by a charity called Guth Airson Iarrtasan Nis (A Voice for the Needs of Ness).
+It was set up in 1998 "to enhance play and leisure facilities and encourage environmental awareness," by a group of mothers who had no local playground for their children.
 The land was donated by the crofting families who traditionally worked the sandy 'machair' land along the west coast of Lewis.